Help us take care of our trails!

 We’ve developed some basic event criteria in order for your event to qualify to be included in the campaign:

-- The event needs to be either hosted by the landowner or you should have prior permission from the landowner to undertake your trail repair session.
+- The event needs to be either hosted by the landowner or you should have prior permission from the landowner to undertake your trail repair or trail building session.

-- You should ensure that you have the necessary insurance in place to run your event.
+- You should ensure that you have the necessary insurance in place to run your event (when applicable in your region, state, country)

 - You should ensure that you have an appropriately experienced or qualified leader for your event.